hpehl/manatoko/README.md

    - `ArquillianExtension`: Takes care about the Arquillian integration
 2. `@Testcontainers`: Takes care of starting containers marked with `@Container`.

-A simple test which tests adding a new system property could look like this:
+A simple test which tests adding a new system property looks like this:

 ```java
 @Manatoko